Heroku Teams

 Bulk transfer of personal apps into a team can be done from the Team Settings page or the Heroku CLI.
 To transfer apps using the bulk transfer features, the owner of the personal app must also be an admin of the team.

-Team-owned apps can be transferred to other teams, to Heroku Enterprise Teams, or to the Personal apps area of a given user.
+You can transfer Team-owned apps to other teams, to Heroku Enterprise Teams, or to the Personal apps area of a given user.

-Permissions for all team members and admins on apps transferred to other Teams or to Heroku Enterprise Teams will be preserved.
-Apps transferred to a user’s Personal apps area will be stripped of all user and permissions associations.
+Permissions for all team members and admins on apps transferred to other Teams or to Heroku Enterprise Teams are preserved.
+Apps transferred to a user’s Personal apps area are stripped of all user and permissions associations.

-Apps can also be transferred to a Heroku Team from another Team, a Heroku Enterprise Team, or from a user’s Personal apps.
-Details on how to accomplish these transfers is at Transferring Apps.
+You can also transfer apps to a Heroku Team from another Team, from a Heroku Enterprise Team, or from a user’s Personal apps.
+See Transferring Apps on how to accomplish these transfers.

 Support for operations around your Heroku Teams is available in the Heroku CLI; usage is parallel to the usage applied to the Organizations available in Heroku Enterprise.
 For more information, type heroku help teams